by Linnea, April 2022

 You will remove your bear spray from its holster and remove the safety clip.
 Make sure the bear is downwind from you so that you do not end up spraying yourself.
 When the bear is within 30 feet (preferably closer), you can discharge the bear spray in a zigzag pattern starting at the ground and moving up toward the bear’s face.

 For more detailed instructions about how to use bear spray, check out our article Bear Spray: Everything you need to know before using it.
 Matt and Cheryl that shows how to use bear spray and compares three different brands.

 - Just want to know which kind to buy?
 We recommend Frontiersman bear spray because it sprays farther and longer than the other brands we tested.
 Frontiersman also comes with a holster.

 Remember that using bear spray is a last resort.
 Before you discharge your bear spray, try to back away slowly from the bear while talking in a calm but audible voice.
 And, if you followed all the precautions listed earlier in the post, you will likely not have a close bear encounter in the first place.

 - Don’t forget to sign up for our free newsletter!

 Is there anything else I should know if I’m visiting Glacier?

 Yes!!
-We have created a Glacier Travel Guide that includes a step-by-step itinerary.
+We have created a Glacier National Park Itinerary that includes a step-by-step itinerary.
 It is a great game plan for seeing the park and incorporates the BEST boat tours and fits them into your schedule.